lhapaipai/vite-bundle/README.md

 # ViteBundle : Symfony integration with Vite

+> [!IMPORTANT]
+> This repository is a "subtree split": a read-only subset of that main repository [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) which delivers to packagist only the necessary code.

+> [!IMPORTANT]
+> If you want to open issues, contribute, make PRs or consult examples you will have to go to the [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) repository.

 This bundle helps you render all the dynamic `script` and `link` tags needed.
 Essentially, it provides two twig functions to load the correct scripts into your templates.

-⚠️ This repository is a "subtree split": a read-only subset of that main repository [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) which delivers to packagist only the necessary code.

-If you want to open issues, contribute, make PRs or consult examples you will have to go to the [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) repository.

 ## Installation